RWTH-EBC/AixLib/bin/02_CITests/README.md

 ### StyleChecking.py

-This Script evaluated the Documentation of the AixLib Models in Dymola.
-The Script operated with the ModelManagement in Dymola.
+This Script evaluated the documentation of the AixLib Models in dymola.
+The script operated with the ModelManagement in Dymola.